nikensss/cloud_functions_fireship/README.md

 ### Allow only authenticated users to read user information

-For social networks in which only logging is necessary to navigate it:
+For social networks in which logging is necessary to navigate it:

 ```
 match /users/{userId} {